GNINNUR/espa-cloud-masking/cfmask/README.md

 See the [Surface Reflectance](http://landsat.usgs.gov/CDR_LSR.php) product guide for information about the CFMASK product.

 ## Release Notes
-* Merged Landsat 4-7 and Landsat 8 versions into one application.
-* Moved directories to accomodate one version.
-* Makefiles updated to accomodate one version.
-* A bug fix to the cloud labeling code.
-* Lots of general code cleanup.
+- Fix to the confidence band to more accurately reflect confidence in scenes with greater-than 90% cloud cover.
+Previously this condition was not being set in the confidence band.

 ## Installation

 ### Dependencies
-* ESPA raw binary libraries, tools, and it's dependencies, found here [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter)
+- ESPA raw binary libraries, tools, and it's dependencies, found here [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter)

 ### Environment Variables
-* Required for building this software
+- Required for building this software
 ```
 export PREFIX="path_to_Installation_Directory"
 export XML2INC="path_to_LIBXML2_include_files"